Ukraine criticises Ben Wallace’s appeasement comparison with diplomacy efforts

 The Defence Secretary was returning early from a family holiday on Sunday in light of the ‘worsening situation in Ukraine’.

-Ukraine has criticised the Defence Secretary’s comparison of diplomatic efforts aimed at preventing an invasion by Russia to appeasement as unhelpful, saying now is the wrong time to “offend our partners”.
+Ukraine has criticised the Defence Secretary’s comparison of diplomatic efforts aimed at preventing an invasion by Russia to appeasement, saying now is the wrong time to “offend our partners”.

-Ben Wallace was on Sunday heading back from a family holiday in Europe, which he only began a day earlier, because of the “worsening situation in Ukraine”, having warned an attack is “highly likely”.
+The “worsening situation” in Ukraine caused Ben Wallace who has warned an attack is “highly likely”, to leave a family holiday in Europe early on Sunday, having departed a day earlier.

-Ambassador to the UK Vadym Prystaiko warned that the panic being caused by the West sounding the alarm could be playing into Russia President Vladimir Putin’s hands.
+Ambassador to the UK Vadym Prystaiko warned that the panic being caused by the West sounding the alarm could be playing into Russian President Vladimir Putin’s hands.

 “It’s not the best time for us to offend our partners in the world, reminding them of this act which actually not bought peace but the opposite, it bought war,” the diplomat told BBC Radio 4’s Broadcasting House programme.